Lemoncode/node-training/README.md

 ### 04 Process

-In this sample we are going to .
+In this sample we are going to use the global object `process` playing with the `exit` and `uncaughtException` events.

 ## 01 Modules